FLCFERRAZ/aot_trab2/docs/README.md

 >>
 >Operational Flow
 >>
-> 1.Read two 4-bit numbers from input pins
+> 1. Read two 4-bit numbers from input pins
 >
-> 2.Initialize carry bit to 0
+> 2. Initialize carry bit to 0
 >
-> 3.Process each bit from least significant to most significant:
+> 3. Process each bit from least significant to most significant:
 >
 >  *Calculate sum bit for current position
 >
 >  *Calculate carry bit for next position
 >
-> 4.Display the 4-bit result and final carry bit on output pins
+> 4. Display the 4-bit result and final carry bit on output pins
 >>
 >Getting Started
 >>